Siya-S10-ai/Siya-S10-ai/README.md

 I'm<a href="https://siya-s-portfolio-website.netlify.app" target="_blank"> Siya </a>, a software engineer student based in South Africa.

-- 🌵 I'm currently part of <a href="https://www.umuzi.org/" target="blank">Umuzi </a>'s scholarship within the <a href="https://www.coursera.org/programs/sap-developer-associate-program-95frh/my-learning?myLearningTab=CERTIFICATES">SAP partnered Dveloper Associate Program . </a>
+- 🌵 I'm currently part of <a href="https://www.umuzi.org/" target="blank">Umuzi </a>'s scholarship within the <a href="https://www.coursera.org/programs/sap-developer-associate-program-95frh/my-learning?myLearningTab=CERTIFICATES">SAP partnered Developer Associate Program . </a>
 - 🤖 I am fascinated by how technology can impact the world around us.
 Building projects that bring value to society and users is a long-standing passion that I carry with me wherever I go.
-- 🧭 Natural Language Processing is also a concept that fascinates me and when ever I get the time, I love diving deep to explore [tokenization](https://medium.com/@abdallahashraf90x/tokenization-in-nlp-all-you-need-to-know-45c00cfa2df7) through python.
+- 🧭 Natural Language Processing is also a concept that fascinates me and whenever I get the time, I love diving deep to explore [tokenization](https://medium.com/@abdallahashraf90x/tokenization-in-nlp-all-you-need-to-know-45c00cfa2df7) through python.

 I completed a certificate on [Intro to OPENAI API](https://www.codecademy.com/profiles/Siya_S10/certificates/3b2c5de258e6407cae576d66bfef9e91) @CodeAcademy.
 I was exploring OpenAI's API and learnt how to write more effective generative AI prompts that help improve search results.
 - ⚽ Outside of coding, I play soccer, 🎱 Eight Ball Pool, & I dedicate partial of my time helping people.